I'm going to show you step by step how to make a craft station that doubles as a kitchen island out of an old cabinet.

 I grabbed my saws and started cutting it apart.

-To make it a little more substantial, I built a shelf to attach to one end of the cabinet.
-I used 3/4” birch plywood left over from making a top for Jamie’s coffee table.
-This is the dry fit stage.
+To make the craft station a little more substantial, I built a shelf to attach to one end of the cabinet.
+I used ¾” birch plywood left over from making a top for Jamie’s coffee table.
 (I loved when SewWoodsy beefed up their island this way)

-I put it together with Kreg K4 pocket holes, then attached it to the cabinet using pocket holes.
+The bookshelf was put together with Kreg K4 pocket holes, then attached it to the cabinet using pocket hole screws.

-I thought the project would look good with bead board, but I didn’t have any and wasn’t keen on buying anything for this project.
-I used the oak plank flooring I got last Spring from a good friend.
+I thought the craft station project would look good with bead board, but I didn’t have any and wasn’t keen on buying anything for this project.
+So, I used the oak plank flooring I got last Spring from a good friend.
 I used the same method on my IKEA Tarva Hack.